 Easton S400: Most of the bats in our list range from the typical $200-$300 range.
 At less than $60, the Easton S400 has tremendous value.
 Although it won’t give you the amount of pop that the other in this list will, it still provides an adequate amount of power and a faster swing speed.
 More suited for those who are not quite at competitive levels, there is much to like about this one.
 Read our full review.

-Rip-it AIR: The most popular bat of 2015 seems to be the Rip-it Air.
+Rip-it AIR: One of the most popular bats this year has to be the Rip-it Air.
 What many hitters enjoy about the Prototype Air is the incredibly quick swing speeds it produces.
 In fact, Rip-it believes that it has developed the quickest swinging BBCOR bat in the entire market.
 So far many agree!
 Many players are quickly noticing how much better their swings are becoming which in turns leads to better results.
 Read our full review.

 Factors used to find the best BBCOR bats